ozfortress/ozfortress_docs/docs/info/server_configs.md

 !!!
 Note "Please Note"
     The only commands that should kick a player are the interp enforcement commands, the rest should only log/be switched off.

-### Improved Round Timer plugin
+### Progressive Ruleset Timer plugin
-This plugin is used exclusively for Control Point maps (5CP maps in particular), and differs from a similar plugin by the same author used in [North America](https://github.com/b4nnyBot/Progressive-Ruleset-Timer-Plugins).
-You can download the version of the [plugin we use here](https://github.com/b4nnyBot/TF2-Improved-Round-Timer-Plugin).
+This plugin is used exclusively for Control Point maps (5CP maps in particular), and is also used in [North America](https://github.com/b4nnyBot/Progressive-Ruleset-Timer-Plugins).
+You can download the version of the [plugin we use here](https://github.com/b4nnyBot/Progressive-Ruleset-Timer-Plugins).

 You can find information, convars and the round timer value in the 5 Control Points sections below.